Leticia-Franca/Libft/README.md

 - ft_bzero

 ## Functions to deal with strings
-These are functions to parse and manipulate strings.
-With them, you can find a specific character in a given string, you can duplicate a string, you can concatenate a string to another, copy a piece of the string to another, you can count the string's length, you can compare the strings, you can extract a substring from the given string, you can trim a string or split a given string into multiply strings.
+Here you have a bunch of functions to parse and manipulate strings.
+And they promise you a lot of possibilities:
+You can find a specific character, you can duplicate a string, you can copy a piece of a string to another or concatenate/join two strings.
+You can make comparisons or extract a substring from an original one, and you can trim or split it into multiple strings.
 - ft_strchr
 - ft_strdup
 - ft_strjoin